Biology

 Class Program

-This course will explore and analyze many of the current issues and controversies that involve the various life sciences, with the goal of getting students too critically think about these issues, develop and defend personal positions, and understand the science behind them.
+This course will explore and analyze many of the current issues and controversies that involve the various life sciences, with the goal of getting students to critically think about these issues, develop and defend personal positions, and understand the science behind them.
 The course is divided into four broad modules: the nature of science, health, society, & medicine, genetics & molecular biology, and environmental science & sustainability.
 It includes research, discussion, analysis, and presentations.
-Students completing this course will earn three (3) credits of Honors.
-Prerequisite: ENGL 1010 and one semester of college biology.
 Lecture, readings, discussions, and presentations.
+Students completing this course will earn three credits of Honors.
 Does not satisfy lab science requirements.
-Meets SUNY General Education requirement in Natural Science and SUNY Core Competency in Critical Thinking and Reasoning.
+Prerequisite: ENGL 1010 and one semester of college biology.

 Semester Offered